dr-jam/GameplayProgramming/GameProject.md

 # Submission Information

 All of your project materials are due by ~~Friday, June 7th at 1:00 PM~~ Monday, June 10th at 8:00 AM.
+A portion of your team score points will assessed during the final meeting period on Friday, June 7th at 1:00 PM.

 Submissions will be taken from the [team registration spreadsheet](https://docs.google.com/spreadsheets/d/1XJzAVba3Xv8tIHESsGGHAMc50W8S9ytrXSrFoPadhlU/edit?usp=sharing) via your teams GitHub repository link.
 Your project code